filamentphp/filament/packages/admin/docs/02-resources/06-relation-managers.md

 Please ensure that any pivot attributes are listed in the `withPivot()` method of the relationship *and* inverse relationship.

-### Scoping available models
+### Scoping the options

-You may want to apply a database scope to the models available to `AttachAction`:
+You may want to scope the options available to `AttachAction`:

 ```php
 use Filament\Tables\Actions\AttachAction;